mrachinskiy/jewelcraft/README.md

   ```
   * On the left is the original English message, with translation on the right, in this case in Russian language.
   * Notice how original message is using Title Case formatting when translation is not, that is the difference between English and Russian UI conventions, to know formatting convention for your language just see how Blender handles it and follow the rule.
-  * Look for appropriate context as certain words have different meaning in jewelry context, `Base` for example does not mean `Basis` or `Foundation`, but instead `Base Metal` so correct meaning would be `Non-Presious` or the equivalent term in your language.
+  * Look out for appropriate context, `Base` for example is used in the context of materials as `Base Metal`, which in other words means `Non-Presious Metal` and should not be translated as `Basis` or `Foundation`.
   * Commented out `//` empty entries have not been translated yet, remove double slash after filling in the translation.
 * After translation is done submit it back through [issues][new_translation].